It is estimated that up to 5% of gay men and men who have sex with other men have hep C, compared with 1% of the general population.

-How can you reduce the risks?
+How can you reduce the risk of sexual transmission?

 - Use condoms and lots of lube for anal sex.